coleifer/peewee/README.rst

 Check the `documentation <http://docs.peewee-orm.com/>`_ for more examples.

 Specific question?
-Come hang out in the #peewee channel on irc.freenode.net, or post to the mailing list, http://groups.google.com/group/peewee-orm .
+Come hang out in the #peewee channel on irc.libera.chat, or post to the mailing list, http://groups.google.com/group/peewee-orm .
 If you would like to report a bug, `create a new issue <https://github.com/coleifer/peewee/issues/new>`_ on GitHub.

 Still want more info?
 ---------------------